richvigorito/parlabot/docs/ms.md

 - **Digital Signal Processing (DSP)** — including FFTs, pre-emphasis filters, Mel filter banks, and MFCC extraction
 - A frontend that visualized time-domain signals and converted them into phoneme-friendly features

-The system was part of a larger academic effort: the **ACORNS project**, which aimed to support Native American language revitalization through technology.
+The system was part of a larger academic effort by Dr Dan Harvey and Southern Oregon University CS department for tthe **ACquisition Of Restored Native Speech (ACORNS) project**.
+ACORNS aimed to support Native American language revitalization through technology.
 It emphasized vowel-level recognition as a building block for phonetic precision in low-resource language education.
+ACORNS is publicly available on [github](https://github.com/language-apps).

 ### Lessons and Reflection